jjliggett/jjversion-action/README.md

 jjversion-action is a composite GitHub action that uses the Go package [jjliggett/jjversion](https://github.com/jjliggett/jjversion) to calculate a version for a git repository and parse version attributes as GitHub Action outputs.

+The action downloads the [jjliggett/jjversion-gha-output](https://github.com/jjliggett/jjversion-gha-output) executable and runs the executable.
+The executable extends the `jjversion` package, saving version information in GitHub step outputs.

 ## Usage

 For this action to work properly, you must create a versioning.yaml file in your repository and checkout your repository in your workflow with ```fetch-depth: 0``` to fetch all history for all tags and branches.
 Configuration information for the versioning.yaml file can be found in the <https://github.com/jjliggett/jjversion> repository.